Azure/azure-workload-identity/docs/book/src/installation/managed-clusters.md

 ## Google Kubernetes Engine (GKE)

-GKE cluster has an OIDC issuer URL associated with it by default but it is not exposed in the cluster's public API model.
+GKE cluster has an OIDC issuer URL associated with it by default.
+Follow the [steps](#steps-to-get-the-oidc-issuer-url-from-a-generic-managed-cluster) to get the OIDC issuer URL.

 ## Steps to get the OIDC issuer URL from a generic managed cluster